deanebarker/api-html-resolver/README.md

 ...yes?
 I haven't tried it, but all the resolution stuff is in `resolver.js`, and that exports both `resolveObject()` and `resolveHtml()`.
 You won't have access to the request object, clearly, but all references to that are null-safe, so it should still work.

-### What templating engine can I use?

-Anything you like (the example uses LiquidJS). `config.executeTemplate()` gets the template source and the data object.
-Do whatever you want in here and return a string.

 ### Can I return different HTML resolutions for different channels?

 Yes.
 The request is globally available, using AsyncLocalStorage.
 To get the request context in any code: